SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at Uniformed Services University of the Health Sciences F. Edward Hébert School of Medicine discussed various topics including favorite microbes, career aspirations in the military, ethical dilemmas, and envisioning future career paths.
-The interview format may have been an MMI, with some respondents mentioning nondisclosure agreements, while other common themes revolved around military service, personal motivations for joining military medicine, and handling challenging scenarios.
+Students said most interesting question asked at Uniformed Services University of the Health Sciences F. Edward Hรฉbert School of Medicine discussed a wide range of topics including favorite microbes, ethical dilemmas, career aspirations in the military, and personal strengths and weaknesses.
+The interviews may have followed an MMI format with nondisclosure agreements, as some respondents mentioned a conversational tone and no unexpected questions.

 What was the most difficult question?